-Noises with traditional tanks are far more common and due to several reasons.
+Noises from traditional tanks are far more common and due to several reasons:

 1. Crackles, Pops, and Rumbles

-If you’re hearing these noises with your traditional tank, it’s probably due to sediment build-up on your heating elements.
+If you hear these noises from your traditional tank, it’s probably due to sediment build-up on your heating elements.
 This is much more common in older units.

 The noise comes from the water element working harder to push the water through the cracks.
-Steam is produced around or under the sediment and that causes the popping noises.
+Steam is produced around or under the sediment, which causes the popping sounds.

-It’s also possible that the noise is just expansion and contraction in your unit’s expansion tank.
+It’s also possible that the noise is simply expansion and contraction in your unit’s expansion tank.
 This isn’t an issue and doesn’t need any maintenance.

 Humming can indicate a loose element.
 Elements are typically placed vertically in your tank.
-So, the constantly moving water can cause vibrations and the vibrations may loosen the elements.
+The constantly-moving water can cause vibrations and the vibrations may loosen the elements.
 They can easily be tightened again with the right tools.

-Screeching or other high-pitched noises in your water heater can be chalked up to a valve that isn’t completely open.
+Screeching or other high-pitched noises in your water heater can be caused by a valve that isn’t completely open.

 The noise usually comes from the water trying to push itself through a small space, so this makes sense.
-Just check your valves to make sure they’re completely open.
+Simply check your valves to make sure they are completely open.

 Water Heater Leaks

-Leaks are probably the most common and the most critical water heater problem you’ll need to deal with right away.
-Minor leaks won’t cause much damage if you get to them early, but over time they can get worse and cause a massive headache.
+Leaks are probably the most common and critical water heater problem you will need to deal with quickly.
+Minor leaks won’t cause much damage if you address them early on, but in time they can get worse and cause major problems.

 The issue can depend on where your leak is located.